lexibank/tlopo/out/vol3/chapter13.md

 <a id="p-413"></a>

-The root above was the source of the POc term for 'yellow', &ast;yaŋo-yaŋo:
+The root above was the source of the POc term for 'yellow', _&ast;yaŋo-yaŋo_:

 <table>
 <tr>